Healthcare & Health Insurance in Uruguay

 When we asked expats and global nomads about the quality of medical care in Uruguay, they replied:

 "Uruguay has a comprehensive public health system that provides free medical services to all citizens.
 The country also has a number of private health care providers that offer a range of medical services, including specialized care.
 The quality of medical care in Uruguay is generally good, with modern facilities and well-trained medical professionals.
-The country also has a number of medical research centers and universities that are dedicated to advancing medical knowledge and technology," remarked one member in Uruguay.
+The country also has a number of medical research centers and universities that are dedicated to advancing medical knowledge and technology," said one digital nomad in Uruguay.

 Are healthcare and health insurance expensive in Uruguay?